Arsht-Rock launches Resilience Hub Network strategy for Miami-Dade County

-MIAMI, FL — JANUARY 23, 2022 — The Adrienne Arsht-Rockefeller Foundation Resilience Center (Arsht-Rock) at the Atlantic Council today launches the development of a Miami-Dade County-wide strategy for Resilience Hubs.
+MIAMI, FL — JANUARY 23, 2022 — The Adrienne Arsht-Rockefeller Foundation Resilience Center (Arsht-Rock) at the Atlantic Council today launches the development of a Miami-Dade County-wide Resilience Hub Network strategy.
 With the goal of reaching one billion people with resilience solutions to climate change by 2030, the development of a robust network strategy will create a roadmap to preparing entire communities and represent a significant step toward reaching that goal.

 “Climate-fueled disasters are profoundly and disproportionately impacting low-income families and communities of color,” said Kathy Baughman McLeod, Senior Vice President and Director of Arsht-Rock.
 “Resilience Hubs will be community-built resources that enhance the capacity for preparation and protection in the face of growing floods, storms, and extreme heatwaves.”